 The Complex Commercial Litigation Law Review: Spain

-The commercial litigation landscape in Spain is currently characterised by two main factors, namely the critical role of the case law of the Supreme Court and the increase of the number of complex contractual (including liability for negotiations) cases.
+The commercial litigation landscape in Spain has recently been characterised by two main factors: the critical role of the case law of the Supreme Court and the increase in the number of complex contractual (including liability for negotiations) cases.

-The role of the case law is of utmost importance in this area.
-The basic private law provisions under Spanish law (basically, the Spanish Civil Code of 1889) have not been modernised, but the Supreme Court has substantially modified the interpretation of these provisions.
+The role of case law is of utmost importance in this area.
+The basic private law provisions under Spanish law (basically, the Civil Code of 1889) have not been modernised, but the Supreme Court has substantially modified the interpretation of those provisions.
 The modern configuration of the remedies arising out of breach of contract (see Section V) is a very clear example of this trend.
-In this judicial modernisation the Supreme Court has used some of the European private soft-law tools (namely, the Principles of European Contract Law and the Draft Common Frame of Reference).
+In this judicial modernisation, the Supreme Court has used some of the European private soft law tools (namely, the Principles of European Contract Law and the Draft Common Frame of Reference).

-Another trend, as indicated, refers to the increasing number of complex contractual cases, such as securities and M&A litigation, liability for breach of negotiations related to potentially relevant transactions or the possible application of the rebus principle (or hardship or force majeure) owing to the adverse effects of the covid-19 pandemic.
+Another trend, as mentioned, is the increasing number of complex contractual cases, such as securities and M&A litigation, liability for breach of negotiations related to potentially relevant transactions or the possible application of the rebus principle (or hardship or force majeure) owing to the adverse effects of the covid-19 pandemic.

 i Essential terms of contracts

-According to the Spanish Civil Code, three requirements have to be met in order for a contract to be in existence, valid and enforceable: (1) the contracting parties' valid consent; (2) subject matter; and (3) the cause of the obligation established.
+According to the Civil Code, three requirements must be met for a contract to be in existence, valid and enforceable: the contracting parties' valid consent, subject matter and the cause of the obligation established.

-Firstly, the valid consent of the parties is manifested through the reciprocal expression of the offer and the acceptance over the subject matter and cause expressed in the contract.
-Consent exists from the moment the offeror is aware of the other party's acceptance or when said acceptance cannot be ignored in accordance with good faith.
-As explained below, consent given pursuant to error, duress, intimidation or fraudulent misrepresentation shall be null and void.
+First, the valid consent of the parties is manifested through the reciprocal expression of the offer and the acceptance over the subject matter and cause expressed in the contract.
+Consent exists from the moment the offeror is aware of the other party's acceptance or when the acceptance cannot be ignored in accordance with good faith.
+Consent given owing to error, duress, intimidation or fraudulent misrepresentation is null and void.

-Second, the subject matter of a contract can be (1) all things that are not beyond the bounds of commerce between parties (including future things), and (2) all services that are not contrary to the laws or to good customs.
+Second, the subject matter of a contract can be all things that are not beyond the bounds of commerce between parties (including future things) and all services that are not contrary to the law or good customs.

-Third, the cause (purpose) of the contract has to be lawful (i.e., not contrary to the law or good morals).
-Otherwise, the contract shall not come into effect.
+Third, the cause (purpose) of the contract must be lawful (i.e., not contrary to the law or good morals); otherwise, the contract shall not come into effect.

 ii Form of contracts

-The general rule under Spanish law is freedom of form, so that contracts shall be binding, whatever the form in which they have been entered into (orally or in writing), provided that they meet the essential conditions for their validity.
+The general rule under Spanish law is freedom of form, so contracts are binding, regardless of the form in which they have been entered into (orally or in writing), provided that they meet the essential conditions for their validity.

 However, in practice, most contracts in commercial transactions are entered into in writing so that it is easier to prove their existence and specific terms.
 Furthermore, in cases where the transaction has a significant economic value, contracts are often formalised in public deeds before a notary (even if doing so is not mandatory).
-In the latter cases, it must be noted that, despite the fact that notarisation is not required in every contract, it is advisable for evidentiary purposes as deeds before notaries are considered stronger evidence than a mere written contract.
+In the latter cases, although notarisation is not required in every contract, it is advisable for evidential purposes as deeds before notaries are considered stronger evidence than a mere written contract.

-Indeed, the form of contracts is an important issue in potential proceedings.
-In spite of the fact that courts may be satisfied that an oral contract has been entered into in light of the evidence provided in the proceedings (and, therefore, oral contracts may be enforceable), it is easier for the parties to prove their existence in those cases where contracts are in writing, namely in a public deed.
-It is more difficult to bring a claim against the non-performing party if the contract is oral, due to the lack of written evidence.
+The form of contracts is an important issue in potential proceedings.
+Although the courts may be satisfied that an oral contract has been entered into in light of the evidence provided in the proceedings (and, therefore, oral contracts may be enforceable), it is easier for the parties to prove their existence if the contracts are in writing, namely in a public deed.
+It is more difficult to bring a claim against a non-performing party if the contract is oral owing to the lack of written evidence.

 There are also specific contracts that must be executed in writing and formalised in a public deed.
-The formalities to execute these contracts mainly depend on either their subject matter or the type of contract to be executed.
-For instance, contracts regarding real estate, land or purchases or sales of shares must be in written form and be recorded in a public instrument document.
+The formalities to execute those contracts mainly depend on either the subject matter or the type of contract to be executed.
+For instance, contracts regarding real estate, land or purchases or sales of shares must be in written form and recorded in a public instrument document.

-Additionally, certain contracts must be set out in a public instrument for evidentiary purposes (ad probationem): contracts for the creation, amendment, transfer or extinction of rights in rem; contracts for leasing real-estate property for a period of over six months; the assignment of actions or rights arising from an act which is provided for in a public deed.
+Certain contracts must be set out in a public instrument for evidential purposes (ad probationem): contracts for the creation, amendment, transfer or extinction of rights in rem; contracts for leasing real-estate property for a period of over six months; and the assignment of actions or rights arising from an act that is provided for in a public deed.

 iii Implied terms of contracts

-The contracting parties are not only bound by specific terms set out in the contract, but also by those obligations arising out of good faith rules, such as the abuse of rights, and parties are always obliged to take reasonable and normal steps when exercising their rights.
+The contracting parties are not only bound by specific terms set out in the contract but also by the obligations arising out of good faith rules, such as the abuse of rights.
+Parties are always obliged to take reasonable and normal steps when exercising their rights.

-Obviously, the more issues that are addressed in the contract the less likely it is that that would be the case, since good faith rules often arise when the contract does not set out a relevant aspect.
+The more issues that are addressed in the contract, the less likely it is that the above would be the case since good faith rules often arise when the contract does not set out a relevant aspect.

 iv Third parties' rights under the contract

-Furthermore, in some exceptional cases, a third party may be held liable for damages under the contract as a recent Supreme Court judgment has shown.
-The Supreme Court has held that the buyer of a car (consumer) is entitled to bring a claim seeking damages not only against the seller but also against the car manufacturer directly.4
+In some exceptional cases, a third party may be held liable for damages under the contract, as a recent Supreme Court judgment has shown: the Supreme Court held that the buyer of a car (consumer) is entitled to bring a claim seeking damages not only against the seller but also against the car manufacturer directly.4

 v Cases where the formal contract has not been formed